 powerful.
 It is equally important to be

-grounded, balanced and clear on the difficult decisions that must be made
+grounded, balanced and clear on the difficult decisions that must be made - Does the team continually take

 necessary actions to ensure positive progress is made?
 Understanding what must be done is